p-society/docs/content/Projects/GC/About the Product/PRD.md

 - **Wickets Taken**: 25
 - **Best Performance**: 150 runs in a match, 5 wickets in an innings
 - **Player Bio**: A brief description of the player’s cricket journey, strengths, and any notable achievements
-- **Achievements**: Trophies, awards, or significant milestones in their career (apparently saswat has no cricket acheivements so lets keep this empty :x)
+- **Achievements**: This section typically highlights significant milestones, awards, or trophies earned throughout a player's career (However, in Saswat's case, there are currently no recorded cricket achievements, so this section will remain empty for now xD)

 This profile will allow the audience to quickly identify the player’s strengths, role in the team, and notable achievements, creating a deeper connection with the audience and enhancing player visibility.
 For the player, it serves as a dynamic and evolving record of their skills and accomplishments, which can be updated as they progress in their sporting journey.